MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

     - **Gender:** Either Male or Female or Unknown or all categories (Male, Female and Unknown taken together)
     - **Age:** Either age bucket 20-34, age bucket 35-44, age bucket 45-54 or 55+

-(add enrichment screen with filter panel opened)
+[add enrichment screen with filter panel opened in the future]

 ## Data Manager: Relationships
+content

+[10]

 # Customers Sections
 **After completing the Data Manager sections, you are ready to start benefiting from the various insights you have just unlocked on your customers.** The *Profile* and *Segmentation* Customers sections are used for this purpose as well as the *Homepage* section that will be covered later.